-RISK IMPACT MITIGATION 4 Multi Force Shared Services (MFSS) contract expires November 2022 Could result in increased costs to Force in respect of redundancy and archiving of data.
+RISK ІМРАСТ MITIGATION 4 Multi Force Shared Services (MFSS) contract expires November 2022 Could result in increased costs to Force in respect of redundancy and archiving of data.
 Lack of system developments as contract reaches end of life.
 Project team well established and road map for new suppliers well developed.
 Interim additional in-house resources identified to mitigate any system / performance issues.
 5 Collaborative activity Value for money.
 Continued review / challenge to ensure the Force continues to engage in collaboration where it adds value to the Force and communities.
 6 Changing demand of crime and policing activity Insufficient resources available to meet public expectations.
 Improved demand management of increased officer numbers via national Operation Uplift Project.

-Explanation of Accounting Statements

-The Core Statements

-The Supplementary Financial Statements

-The Statement of Accounts sets out the Chief Constable's income and expenditure for the year and its financial position at 31 March 2020.
+Explanation of Accounting Statements The Core Statements The Supplementary Financial Statements The Statement of Accounts sets out the Chief Constable's income and expenditure for the year and its financial position at 31 March 2020.
 It comprises core and supplementary statements, together with disclosure notes.
 The format and content of the financial statements are prescribed by the CIPFA Code of Practice on Local Authority Accountancy in the United Kingdom 2019-20; which in turn is underpinned by International Financial Reporting Standards.
+The Comprehensive Income and Expenditure Statement This records all income and expenditure for the year.
+The Movement in Reserves Statement This is a summary of the changes to reserves during the course of the year.
+The Balance Sheet This is a "snapshot" of the assets, liabilities, cash balances and reserves at the year end.
+The Notes to the Accounts These provide more detail about the accounting policies and individual transactions.
 A glossary of terms can be found at the end of this publication.
 Figures in these accounts are rounded appropriately, generally to the nearest £1,000.
-Due to this there may appear to be minor inconsistencies or apparent arithmetic errors.
+Due to this there may appear to be minor inconsistencies or apparent The Cash Flow Statement This shows the reasons for changes in cash balances.